-As with most types of forklift trucks, sideloaders can be designed with either man-up configurations, with the operator close to the load and standing on the machine, or man-down configurations, with the operator close to the base of the vehicle in an enclosed cab.
-Sideloaders are typically capable of extending the forks in a scissor-like motion in order to unload into the desired space.
-They can lift to a maximum height of 30 feet and are capable of carrying loads up to 10,000 pounds.
-Generally diesel, gas or electrically powered, sideloaders can be equipped with either internal combustion engines or electric motors.
-This variation will often be based on the intended load capacity of the sideloader with heavy duty trucks typically being engine-powered.
+Load capacity and reach height are variations to be considered in different types of industrial trucks.
+These vehicles can lift to a maximum height of 30 feet and are capable of carrying loads up to 10,000 pounds.
+Generally diesel, gas, or electrically-powered, sideloaders can be equipped with either internal combustion engines or electric motors.
+This variation will often be based on the intended load capacity of the sideloader with heavy-duty trucks typically being engine-powered.
 A few other common sideloader features include tilting and rotating frames and wheels to increase the vehicles' overall maneuverability and efficiency.
 Some wheels also may be fitted with stabilizing outriggers, such as with all-terrain sideloaders.
 The sideloaders themselves may have safety rails installed around the lifting fork to minimize the risk of a load sliding or falling off.
-Safety features, such as flashing lights or audible sirens, are common features which help keep co-workers aware of the vehicles' movement and presence in order to avoid injury and product loss.
+Safety features, such as flashing lights or audible sirens, are common features that help keep co-workers aware of the vehicles' movement and presence in order to avoid injury and product loss.